OakHarbor/Focil-Legal/src/content/en/about.md

     - "Affordable payment plans starting at $500 down"
     - "100% bilingual team with deep cultural awareness"
     - "Over 20 years of combined legal experience"
+    - "Network of specialized attorneys for complex cases nationwide"
   buttonText: "Learn More About Us"
   buttonLink: "/about/"